nehamanoj1105/deepfake-detection/README.md

 | EfficientNet-B0   | High accuracy with efficient scaling   | Optimized CNN      |
 | ViT-Small         | Captures global context and structure  | Vision Transformer |

-Each model was trained on the resized and normalized datasets.

 ## Challenges Faced